SahithiVIT/Gestational-Diabetes-Risk-Prediction-Using-Ensemble-Machine-Learning-and-Deep-Learning/README.md

 XGBoost ───────────┘
 ```

-The predictions from multiple base models are combined using **Logistic Regression as the meta-model**.
+The base model predictions are combined using Logistic Regression as the meta-model.

 ---